Millions of people are already working to build a better world. What if they joined forces to create systems-level change?

 A segment on the evening news asks whether consumer spending is adequate to keep the economy going; a few minutes later, the same news program tells us that consumer greed is destroying the environment and jeopardizing the future of humanity.
 The finger of blame is pointed at rich folks, at poor folks, at distant nations, and at individuals, while systems-level change is presumed to be impossible.

-Becoming a Big Picture Activist involves questioning these narratives and unlearning the myths that limit our ability to create a better world:
+Becoming a Big Picture Activist involves questioning these narratives and unlearning the myths that limit our ability to create a better world.
+These include:

 None of us voted for an economy that uses subsidies, regulations, and taxes to undermine personal and planetary well-being.
 None of us asked corporate marketers to turn our children into insecure, brand-conscious consumers.
 This destructive system stems from a 500-year-old culture of conquest and colonialism that continues unabated.
 Greed, corruption, and aggression are a product of this toxic global monoculture, and not the result of human nature.